Angiogram (cardiac catheterisation)

 Your doctor will explain how to prepare for your angiogram procedure.
 Let them know if you take any medicines or have any health conditions or allergies.
 You may need to stop taking certain medicines but only do this with your doctor’s advice.

-If you smoke, the time before a procedure can be a good time to try to stop.
+If you smoke, it’s a good time to try to stop before you have an angiogram.
 Smoking increases the risk of heart problems during and after surgical procedures.
 It also increases your risk of infection and other complications after surgery.
-You can get help with stopping smoking from your pharmacist, local NHS Stop Smoking Service or GP.
+You can get help with stopping smoking from a pharmacist, your local NHS Stop Smoking Service or your GP.

 You usually have an angiogram under local anaesthesia.
 This numbs the area where your catheter is inserted (in your groin or wrist) and blocks painful sensations.
 You’ll stay awake during the procedure.
 Your doctor may give you a sedative to help you relax.
 You can usually go home the same day and won’t need to stay in hospital overnight.